Tsuzumi: Performance

+Construction

 Each drumhead is crafted with a piece of foal skin sewn onto an iron ring.
 Then a thick layer of reinforcement is added on the back, and finished with urushi lacquer and gold leaves.
 The sew marks are also covered up with urushi lacquer, which provides both decoration and further reinforcement to the drumhead.
 In contrast, the drumheads used for the ōtsuzumi are made of thick horsehide, and are never decorated, as they are meant to be consumables.
 The wooden body is carved out from a single block of cherry wood, and is decorated with urushi lacquer and gold leaves in the maki-e style.
+The bodies are 25 centimeters in length.
 The hemp cords were dyed previously in vermillion, although other dyes are used today due to its toxicity.

 Thanks to the meticulous measures gone through to craft them, a set of drumheads combined with the wooden body, when properly cared for, is said to last for centuries; it is not uncommon for professional players to use instruments made in the Edo period or Muromachi period.
 New instruments on the other hand might require years, or even decades, of use to be broken in.
 Only the cords holding the instrument need to be regularly replaced as they fray over time.